strontic/strontic.github.io/xcyclopedia/library/autochk.exe-33900CEB40D3ECD3504F1DD287428B49.md

 * Legal Copyright:  Microsoft Corporation.
 All rights reserved.

 ## Additional Info*

-**The information below is copied from [MicrosoftDocs](https://github.com/MicrosoftDocs/windowsserverdocs) by [Microsoft](https://opensource.microsoft.com/codeofconduct/), available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-Some links modified.*
+**The information below is copied from [MicrosoftDocs](https://github.com/MicrosoftDocs/windowsserverdocs), which is maintained by [Microsoft](https://opensource.microsoft.com/codeofconduct/).
+Available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.*

 ---